Political Science 3300

 Crain/Twilight

-Yorker, December 24, 2007
+New Yorker, December 24, 2007

-"Complex scripts like Sumerian and Egyptian were written only by
+"Complex scripts like Sumerian and Egyptian were written only

-significant sound element in a spoken language in a one-to-one
+letters recorded every significant sound element in a spoken

-correspondence, give or take a few diphthongs.
-In ancient Greek, if you
+diphthongs.
+In ancient Greek, if

-Children learned to read and write Greek in about three years, somewhat
+heard it before.
+Children learned to read and write Greek in

-faster than modern children learn English, whose alphabet is more
+about three years, somewhat faster than modern children learn

-ambiguous.
-The ease democratized literacy; the ability to read and
+literacy; the ability to read and write spread to citizens who

-write spread to citizens who didn’t specialize in it.
-The classicist
+didn’t specialize in it.
+The classicist Eric A. Havelock

-Eric A. Havelock believed that the alphabet changed the character of
+believed that the alphabet changed the character of

 the Greek consciousness.”